oahull0112/ESIFHPC4/BerkeleyGW/README.md

 ### 3.2.1 CPU Performance

 Kestrel has dual socket Intel Xeon Sapphire Rapids CPU nodes with 52-core processors (104 cores total) and 256 GB memory.
 The CPU-targeted BerkeleyGW executables were built using PrgEnv-gnu.
 Note that the number of MPI threads used (as set by OMP_NUM_THREADS) may substantially impact benchmark time-to-solution.
-The table below summarizes the Small and Medium benchmark results on Kestrel CPU nodes.
+The table below summarizes our current best Small and Medium benchmark results for different numbers of Kestrel CPU nodes.
+We have not run the Large benchmark on Kestrel's CPU nodes.

 | Node Type | Problem Size | CPU or GPU Nodes Used | MPI Tasks | Threads | Epsilon Total Time (seconds) | Epsilon I/O Time (seconds) | Epsilon Benchmark Time (seconds) |
 |:---------:|:------------:|:---------------------:|:---------:|:-------:|:----------------------------:|:--------------------------:|:--------------------------------:|